 As part of Ireland’s response to the COVID-19 pandemic, and in accordance with a recommendation in the WHO's ‘A Coordinated Global Research Roadmap’, the Minister for Health established the first National Research Ethics Committee (NREC) to deliver an expedited process for review of COVID-19-related health research.

 The Minister for Health established the NREC COVID-19 as a temporary measure to accelerate urgent studies clearly positioned to provide significant evidence for national and global efforts to deal with the virus outbreak.
 Supporting the NREC COVID-19 was an essential first order of business for the newly established National Office team.
-The NREC COVID-19 is an important component of the national research response and the process is underpinned by coordination with the other bodies involved in the regulation of health research, including the Health Products Regulatory Authority and the Health Research Consent Declaration Committee.
+The NREC COVID-19 was an important component of the national research response and the process was underpinned by coordination with the other bodies involved in the regulation of health research, including the Health Products Regulatory Authority and the Health Research Consent Declaration Committee.